Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 </details>

-Since we've mocked the Cosmos SDK completely, all the tests should fail.
+Since we've mocked out the Cosmos SDK completely with `jest.mock()`, all the tests should fail.
 Run the following command in a terminal to launch the tests:

 ```bash
 npm test
 ```

 As expected, it fails.
+But that's a good thing, as good test writing is all about failing tests first!

 ### Mocking Cosmos SDK methods